pckts/GroupPolicy-DisablePrintSpoolers/README.md

 ### This was created in relation to PrintNightmare

-Disables all printspoolers across the entire doamin enviornment
+Disables all printspoolers across the entire domain enviornment

 This code is not functional as-is due to required GPO has been deleted at download source!